TheRealNTM/VEGADELTA-ALPHA/README.md

-**VEGADELTA VOLATILITY MODELLING** - PRE RELEASE VERSION vegadelta.com
+VEGADELTA VOLATILITY MODELLING - PRE RELEASE  - If you want to model the vol surface of options this is the place to do it!
+The UI is based in streamlit which makes it great for simple use.
+Just input a ticker and get a bunch of info about the options.
+The output is
+1. **Volatility surface** (you can change a heap of parameters to make it better)Add commentMore actions
+   - Stochastic volatility inspired surface
+   - Automatic dividend and risk free rate calculation
+   - Nice UI
+   - IV lookup
+   - More random stuff
+2. **Volatility smile**(you can also change a bunch of parameters to make it better here too)
+   - Comparison of volatility smiles
+   - More random shit
+3. **Greeks Analyser**
+   - First, second and third derivative Greeks (Incl vanna, speed, charm, etc, etc)
+   - 2D plotting of greeks compared to strike
+   - 3D greek surface compared to strike and expiration Huge thanks to GD for the initial mock up!

+vegadelta.com

+# Options Volatility Surface Toolkit

-This Streamlit‑based application lets you model, visualise and interrogate the full volatility surface for listed equity or index options.
-Enter a ticker and explore:
+This **Streamlit**‑based application lets you model, visualise and interrogate an options *volatility surface* for any listed equity or index.
+Simply enter a ticker and explore the tools below.

-**Volatility surface** (all modelling hyper‑parameters—such as smoothing window, fit method and extrapolation anchors—are user‑adjustable)
+## Key Features

+### Volatility Surface

+* Interactive 3‑D surface with user‑tunable modelling hyper‑parameters (smoothing window, fit method, extrapolation anchors, etc.).

+### Stochastic‑Volatility‑Inspired Surface (SVIS)

-  ** - Stochastic‑volatility**‑inspired surface (SVIS, a parametric extrapolation technique often used when market strikes are sparse)
+* Parametric extrapolation technique that extends the market surface where strikes are sparse.

+### Market Data Auto‑Fill

-  **Automatic dividend and market rate estimation** (values are pulled automatically from the latest market data for dividends and for the yield structure)
+* Dividend yields and risk‑free term structure are fetched automatically from the latest data.

-  **Clean UI for rapid experimentation**
+### Implied‑Volatility (IV) Lookup

-  **Implied‑volatility** (IV) lookup for any strike/expiry
+* Query IV for any strike/expiry pair.

+### Miscellaneous Analytics

-  **Miscellaneous analytics for additional exploratory work**
+* Extra utilities for exploratory analysis.

-**Smile analytics**
+## Smile Analytics

-  **Volatility smile** (parameters including strike range, moneyness buckets and smoothing splines are fully configurable)
+* **Volatility smile**: fully configurable strike range, moneyness buckets and spline smoothing.

-  **Comparison of volatility smiles across dates**
+* **Smile comparison**: overlay smiles from different dates or underlyings.

-  **Experimental utilities for advanced users**
+* Experimental utilities for advanced users.

-**Greeks analyser**
+## Greeks Analyser

-  **First‑, second‑ and third‑order Greeks** (including vanna – sensitivity of delta to volatility, speed – third‑order sensitivity of price to the underlying, charm – rate of change of delta over time)
+* First‑, second‑ and third‑order Greeks, including

+  * **Vanna** – sensitivity of delta to volatility
+  * **Speed** – third‑order sensitivity of price to the underlying
+  * **Charm** – rate of change of delta over time
-  **2‑D plots** of each Greek versus strike
+* 2‑D plots of each Greek versus strike.

-  **3‑D surfaces of Greeks versus strike** and expiration
+* 3‑D Greek surfaces versus strike and expiration.

-  **Huge thanks to GD for the initial mock‑up!!!**
+*Huge thanks to **GD** for the initial mock‑up!*

+## Performance

-Initial loading can take a couple seconds because the code has not yet been optimised; this will improve in future releases.
+> Initial load can exceed **10 seconds** because the code is not yet optimised — improvements are planned.

-Notes on Data Requests
+## Notes on Data Requests

-(To be completed)
+*To be completed*